-Querona can connect to over 128 data source types like relational, MPP, NoSQL, SaaS, CRM’s, or Social Media and supports data access technologies like ODBC, JDBC, and ADO.Net.
+Querona can directly connect to over 200 data source types like relational, MPP, NoSQL, SaaS, CRM’s, or Social Media and supports data access technologies like ODBC, JDBC, and ADO.Net.

-For a full list of providers please consult the Data sources article.
+For a full list of supported data sources please consult the Data sources article.

 Querona’s emulation of Microsoft SQL Server allows any client supporting connectivity to SQL Server to connect to Querona, without additional configuration.
 The built-in drivers from Microsoft just work.

 Emulation delivers compatibility with the following SQL Server features:

-- Metadata model exposed by SQL Server, including metadata catalog, system views, stored procedures, and functions
+Metadata model, including metadata catalog, system views, stored procedures, and functions

-- Tabular Data Stream 7.x and v8.0 network protocol as described in Microsoft TDS documentation
+Tabular Data Stream 7.x and v8.0 network protocol as described in Microsoft TDS documentation

 Connectivity to Querona was verified using notable tools and technologies listed below.

-Analytical, reporting or development tools (not a full list):
+Analytical, reporting, or development tools, for example (not a complete list):

-Apache Spark engine is built-into Querona.
+Apache Spark engine is built into Querona.
 No configuration is needed and a standalone instance of Spark is ready to use for querying and data storage.
-To utilize the power of Spark, uses do not have to learn to code in Scala or SparkSQL, because everything is wrapped and hidden by Querona’s emulation of Microsoft SQL Server.
+To utilize the power of Spark users do not have to learn to code in Scala or SparkSQL, because everything is wrapped and hidden by Querona’s emulation of Microsoft SQL Server.

-Querona traces and maintains the data lineage using all created objects and their metadata.
-Each view dependency graph can be examined graphically and searched.
+Querona traces and maintains the metadata lineage using all created objects and their dependencies.
+Each view’s dependency graph can be examined graphically and searched.

 Querona is a columnar data virtualization engine.
-Incoming rows of data are converted into columnar format for high parallelism and high performance processing.
-Outgoing results are converted into rows for compatibility with the SQL Server protocol.
+Incoming rows of data are converted into a columnar format for high parallelism and high-performance processing.
+Outgoing results are converted into rows for compatibility with the SQL Server protocol (TDS).

-Comparing to classic, flow-based ETL tools, Querona implements ETL responsibilities differently.
-Most of processing requirements can be expressed using SQL and Views and that is the approach in Querona.
+Compared to classic, flow-based ETL tools, Querona implements ETL responsibilities differently.
+Most of the processing requirements can be expressed using SQL and Views and that is the approach in Querona.

-- Virtual Databases are wrappers over a data source to provide direct access to data, or created over one many supported data processing engines, that may be used for data integration and caching.
+Virtual Databases are wrappers over a data source to provide direct access to data, or created over many supported data processing engines, that may be used for data integration and materialization.

-- Views may depend on each other and blend data using full power of SQL language.
+Views may depend on each other and blend data using the full power of SQL language.

-- Views created in Querona’s virtual databases are materializable (aka. cachable) using multiple strategies like Full Load, Incremental Load, and others.
+Views created in Querona’s virtual databases are materializable (aka. cachable) using multiple strategies like Full Load, Incremental Load, and others.

-Many processing-engine dependent strategies can be utilized, for example, in-memory materialization (caching) or persistent materialization using physical table rotation (aka. round-robin load).
+Many processing-engine-dependent strategies can be utilized, for example, in-memory materialization (caching) or persistent materialization using physical table rotation (aka. round-robin load).

-Data pseudonymization in Querona works transparently to the end user.
+Data pseudonymization works transparently for the end user.
 If any user decides to cache sensitive data on the untrusted system, Querona will automatically detect that sensitive data is being stored and will encrypt the data.
-The user will not detect that encryption happened because he or she will see real data, even if processing happened on the untrusted system.
+The user will not detect that encryption happened because he or she will see real data, even if processing happened on an untrusted system.

 For more information see Data Security.

 The use of pre-computed aggregate data is a technique to address performance challenges in Data Warehouse systems (DW).
-An aggregate retargeting mechanism redirects a query to an available aggregate table(s) when possible.
-The adoption of aggregates is completely transparent to Data Warehouse users.
+An aggregate retargeting mechanism redirects a query to an available physical aggregate when possible.
+The adoption of aggregates is completely transparent to the users.

 For more information see Overview of Query Retargeting.